innotrade/enapso-graphdb-client/README.md

 ENAPSO Graph Database client is an easy-to-use tool for performing SPARQL queries and update statements against your knowledge graphs or ontologies stored in your graph database.
 You can use it with any Node.js application.

-As of now we support the connection with three major graph databases
+As of now ENAPSO Graph Database Client supports the following graph databases:

 -   [Ontotext GraphDB](https://www.ontotext.com/products/graphdb/)
 -   [Apache Jena fuseki](https://jena.apache.org/)